TrellixVulnTeam/swahilipython_SCMU/Doc/library/xdrlib.rst

 Exceptions
 ----------

-Exceptions in this module are coded as class instances:
+Exceptions in this module are coded as kundi instances:

 .. exception:: Error